sdr-enthusiasts/docker-opensky-network/README.md

 * Replace `YOURBEASTHOST` with the IP or hostname of your Beast provider (`readsb`/`dump1090`)
 * Replace `YOUROPENSKYUSERNAME` with your OpenSky Network username
 * Replace `YOUROPENSKYSERIAL` with your OpenSky feeder serial
+* Replace `ADSBNET` with the name of your docker network containing your `BEASTHOST`.

 For example: